 1. First, we must measure the total pressure.
 This can be done using several measurement devices, but for this example, we will assume we know it’s 200 psi.

-2. Next, we need to determine the mole fraction of oxygen to the total moles.
-We will say the breakdown is as follows, 200 moles – 200 moles – 200 moles, for all 3 substances.
-Therefore the mole fraction is 1/3.
+2. Next, we need to determine the mole fraction of oxygen compared to the total moles.
+Suppose the mixture contains 200 moles of oxygen, 200 moles of nitrogen, and 200 moles of helium (600 total moles).
+Therefore the mole fraction of oxygen is 200/600 = 1/3.

 4. Analyze the results and adjust the calculation.

 As mentioned previously, the partial pressure can also be calculated through the use of the ideal gas law.
-Ideal gases are unique in that the pressure is directly proportional to volume, temperature, and number of moles.
-Therefore, if you simply enter the number of moles of your specific substance, and you know the volume and temperature of the entire gas, you can calculate the partial pressure.
+From P = nRT/V, pressure is directly proportional to temperature and number of moles, and inversely proportional to volume.
+Therefore, if you enter the number of moles of your specific substance (and you know the volume and temperature of the gas mixture), you can calculate that component’s partial pressure as Pi = niRT/V (assuming ideal-gas behavior).

 FAQ